addumb/addumb.github.io/_posts/2025-12-06-local-only-shitty-ai-opportunistic-doorbell-camera-description.md

 ```
 Hint: that wikipedia hotdog URL doesn't work but https://www.w3schools.com/html/pic_trulli.jpg does and it's *not* a hot dog nor a penis.

+Errors I hit:
+* Home Assistant logs showed an HTTP 403 error when fetching an image by URL (like the Wikipedia hotdog image).
+Solution: use a different test image URL.
+* Formatting yaml is fuckin' dumb so of course everything is always wrong at first.
+Solution: git gud.
+* Can't see how it all hops across from manual press -> image fetch -> ollama GPU stuff -> notification.
+Solution: really seriously open all 4 of those things in one screen, 1/4 each.

 ***Fifth:*** Once you have not-a-hotdog working, you should see something in the Home Assistant event subscription UI on `ollama_vision_image_analyzed` like this:
 ```